“Unfortunately, when you wait for the consumer to change the dynamics then probably it is far too late to save the system.“

 - Sector and business body membership – can have a powerful influence on policy formation, either for “good” or “bad”.

-- Support for activist groups – sometimes this can be referred to as “astroturfing” – where companies support the formation of groups which appear to be community or NGOs but which serve to perpetuate a corporate view/ view of value to a corporate’s interests.
-It can also be seen as positive – where there is funding for NGO campaigns or through wider partnerships between profits and not-for-profits.
+- Support for activist groups – this can be seen in two ways: firstly (negatively), as “astroturfing” – where companies support the formation of groups which appear to be community or NGOs but which serve to perpetuate a view of primary value to corporate interests; and secondly (positively), where the private sector provides funding for NGO campaigns or through wider partnerships between profits and not-for-profits.

 - NGO/ collective action platforms – e.g. membership of organisations/ initiatives which develop joint position statements to encourage change or legislation/ new legislative commitments – a good example of this was the CEO statement on climate change.